People are talking about Neil Rankin’s Temper.

 Maybe because he beats eggs, whips cream, and tenderizes meat… and does those things really well.

-Perhaps the finest BBQ chef Scotland has produced in a generation, Rankin’s helmed the kitchens at Pitt Cue, John Salt, and his own Smokehouse, and now at Temper Soho, he’s roasting entire animals over coal, South American style.
+Perhaps the finest BBQ chef Scotland has produced in a generation, Rankin’s helmed the kitchens at Pitt Cue, John Salt, and his own Smokehouse, and here, he started roasting entire animals over coal, South American style.
 He’s now stepped back to focus on his own vegan diner, Simplicity Burger, but Temper Soho remains one of the best places to get flame-scorched meat in the capital.

-You’ll find popcorn with lamb fat butter; mullet ceviche tostadas, and an array of tacos filled with everything from aged cheeseburger to smoked goat.
+You’ll find temper salami and pickles; aged beef nachos, and an array of tacos filled with everything from aged cheeseburger to smoked goat.

-You can get hefty-as-you-like cuts of smoked and grilled meats slapped onto tortillas and buttered parathas, like beef chilli with bone marrow; lamb barbecoa with pico de gallo; and fish fresh off the boats (and a nod to any vegans who might have wound up here, with chilaquiles, jerk greens and ‘smacked cucumber’).
-Sundays at Temper Soho mean huge roast feasts, with suckling pig and Barnsley chops – all washed down with Bloody Maries and Irn Bru spritzes.
+You can get hefty-as-you-like cuts of smoked and grilled meats slapped onto tortillas and buttered parathas, like house made beef sausage; aged beef skewers and kimchi; and fish fresh off the boats (and a nod to any vegans who might have wound up here, with ‘smacked cucumber’).
+Sundays at Temper Soho mean huge roast feasts, with suckling pig and roast porchetta with fennel & apple – all washed down with Bloody Maries and Irn Bru spritzes.